-A Masters of Dietetics will provide you with the knowledge and expertise to equip you for prospective employment within a range of dietetics and nutrition-related careers.
-Examples include:
+A Master of Dietetics will provide you with the knowledge and expertise to equip you for prospective employment within a range of dietetics and nutrition-related careers.
+Examples of where you can apply your knowledge and experience include:

 Graduates are eligible for:

-|This program is currently provisionally accredited by the Dietitians Association of Australia (DAA).
-A graduate of this program is eligible to become a full member of DAA and to join the Accredited Practising Dietitian (APD) Program.
-The University is required to maintain a current accreditation status as outlined in the DAA accreditation process.||Graduates are eligible to apply for membership with the Nutrition Society of Australia.
+|This program is currently provisionally accredited by the Dietitians Australia (DA).
+A graduate of this program is eligible to become a full member of DA and to join the Accredited Practising Dietitian (APD) Program.
+The University is required to maintain a current accreditation status as outlined in the DA accreditation process.||Graduates are eligible to apply for membership with the Nutrition Society of Australia.
 Applications are considered by the NSA Council from individuals with a suitable qualification in nutrition.|

 By joining these organisations, graduates will be recognised for their high standards of professionalism, dedication to ethical practice and commitment to ongoing professional development.
 Members of the public can have confidence that registered professionals have had their credentials validated by leading nutrition organisation.